mocha-vee/MochaCodespace/README.md

 ### 🐳 Docker Support (Optional)

-Run Moccha Codespace in a container with all language support:
+Run Mocha Codespace in a container with all language support:

 ```dockerfile
 FROM python:3.11-slim